cse-sim/cse/doc/src/operation.md

 As with any program, in order to invoke CSE, the directory containing CSE.EXE must be the current directory, or that directory must be on the operating system path, or you must type the directory path before CSE.

 A CSE simulation requires a weather file.
-The name of the weather file is given in the CSE input file (`wfName=` statement, Section 5).
+The name of the weather file is given in the CSE input file (`wfName=` statement, see [Weather Data Items](#top-weather-data-items)).
 The weather file must be in one of the same three places: current directory, directory containing CSE.EXE, or a directory on the operating system path; or, the directory path to the file must be given in the `wfName=` statement in the usual pathName syntax. ??
 Appears that file must be in current directory due to file locating bugs 2011-07

 <!--
 TODO: Check file locating methods.
 Path.find() etc.  Update here as needed re weather file etc.
 -->

 The CSE input file, named on the CSE command line, must be in the current directory or the directory path to it must be included in the command line.

-Included input files, named in `#include` preprocessor directives (Section 4.4) in the input file, must be in the current directory or the path to them must be given in the `#include` directive.
+Included input files, named in `#include` preprocessor directives (see "[The Preprocessor](#the-preprocessor)") in the input file, must be in the current directory or the path to them must be given in the `#include` directive.
 In particular, CSE will NOT automatically look for included files in the directory containing the input file.
 The default extension for included files is ".CSE".

 Output files created by default by CSE (error message file, primary report and export files) will be in the same directory as the input file; output files created by explicit command in the input file (additional report and/or export files) will be in the current directory unless another path is explicitly specified in the command creating the file.